-All statistical analyses were conducted using SAS v6.1 (SAS Institute, Cary, NC, United States).
-In addition, the chi-square and Fisher’s exact tests were used to compare categorical variables.
+All statistical analyses were conducted using SAS v6.1 (SAS Institute, Cary, NC, USA).
+In addition, the 2 and Fisher’s exact tests were used to compare categorical variables.
 Multiple logistic regression analysis was used to analyze the correlation of NSI with the study’s main variables.
 The mediation effect was determined using the following approach proposed by Baron and Kenny (1986)[20]: (1) the independent variable (IV) significantly affects the mediator (first-stage effect); (2) the IV significantly affects the dependent variable (DV) in the absence of the mediator; (3) the mediator has a significant unique effect on the DV (second-stage effect); and (4) the effect of the IV on the DV decreases upon the addition of the mediator to the model.
 Finally, the Sobel test[21] was conducted to determine the significance of this mediation effect, for which the sample size was required to be at least 200[22].
 Before performing the Sobel test, if the IV, mediator, or DV was not continuous, the logistic regression coefficient was standardized: X is an independent variable, Y is a dependent variable and M is an adjusting variable (mediating factor) in a simple mediating model. a is the unary logistic regression coefficient of X against M when M is the dependent variable and X is the independent variable. b is the logistic regression coefficient of M against Y in a simple mediating model. c is the unary logistic regression coefficient of X against Y, and c' is the logistic regression coefficient of X against Y with M as the adjusting variable.
 Moreover, saand sawere the standard errors of a and b, respectively.
 Mediation analysis for categorical variables was conducted following the method recommended by Iacobucci (2012)[23].

 Y=b01+cX